sharonpamela/introahv/flow/flow.rst

   Estimated time to complete: 30-40 MINUTES

+In this exercise you will enable Nutanix Microsegmentation, a feature part of Nutanix Flow which simplifies network and policy management with a focus towards applications – enabling applications and environments to be governed independent of the physical infrastructure.
-In this exercise you will enable Nutanix Flow, formally known as Microsegmentation, and create the VMs to be used throughout the remaining Flow exercises, **if you have not cloned the VMs already as part of the Lab - Deploying Workloads exercise**.
+You will create the VMs to be used throughout this exercise, **if you have not cloned the VMs already as part of the Lab - Deploying Workloads exercise**.

-As part of this exercise, you will place a VM into quarantine and observe the behavior of the VM.
-You will also inspect the configurable options inside the quarantine policy and create a category with different values.
-Then you will create and implement an isolation security policy that uses the newly created category in order to restrict unauthorized access.
+As part of this exercise you will:
+- Place a VM into quarantine and observe the behavior of the VM and inspect the configurable options inside the quarantine policy
+- Create a custom category with different custom values.
+- Create and implement an isolation security policy that uses the newly created category in order to restrict unauthorized access.

-Finally, you will create an application category named **app-abc**, assign the **AppType: app-abc** category to your application VM, which in this exercise is the **flow-abc-5** VM, and create a security policy to restrict the application VM from receiving ICMP ping requests from VMs outside of the **programs-abc: sales-abc** category.
+- Create an application category named **app-abc**, assign the **AppType: app-abc** category to your application VM, which in this exercise is the **flow-abc-5** VM.
+- Create a security policy to restrict the application VM from receiving ICMP ping requests from VMs outside of the **programs-abc: sales-abc** category.

 Enabling Microsegmentation
 ++++++++++++++++++++++++++